lazy-media/Reactive-Resume/README.md

 [![Sync Crowdin Translations](https://github.com/lazy-media/Reactive-Resume/actions/workflows/sync-crowdin-translations.yml/badge.svg)](https://github.com/lazy-media/Reactive-Resume/actions/workflows/sync-crowdin-translations.yml)

 # **"Breaking News"**
-Lazy Media is *heroically* attempting to recreate what the original Reactive Resume creators already did—but with *extra* steps!
+Lazy Media is *heroically* attempting to recreate what the original Reactive Resume creator already did—but with *extra* steps!

 **Coming *~~eventually~~* soon:** A public version where you won’t need to sell your soul (or your email) just to use it.
 Shocking, right?
 And don’t worry—they *totally* have **plans™** for things like: